-A security interest is a property interest created by agreement between parties or by operation of law over assets in order to secure the performance of an obligation.
+Registered or pending trademarks ( intellectual property) can be used as a form of collateral to secure a loan from a financier.
+By definition, a security interest is a property interest created by agreement between parties or by operation of law over assets in order to secure the performance of an obligation.
 This typically arises in the context of a creditor and debtor, wherein the creditor extends monies to the debtor and wishes to secure preferential rights in whatever assets are encumbered with a lien.
-Perfecting a security interest in a trademark is not as clear as it is for other kinds of personal property, however.
+A trademark security agreement filed with the USPTO must specifically identify the mark, the jurisdiction, registration number, registration date, and record owner of the trademark.

 When performing due diligence (related to financing, including a line of credit, M&A or otherwise) on a debtor, a trademark attorney will typically be provided a list (typically called a Schedule) of trademark registrations.
-For United States entities, trademark due diligence will performed, including a search for security interests on those trademarks.
+For United States entities, trademark due diligence will be performed, including a search for security interests on those trademarks.
 If a creditor only filed pursuant to the UCC, a USPTO search would not reveal the prior creditor, which may lead to issues with respect to payment of pre-existing debt and/or release of security interests.
-This could harm both creditor and debtor, especially an inexperienced debtor that may not have maintained good records reflecting trademark liens (or perhaps worse, entering into trademark license or other deals where representations and warranties regarding liens are inaccurate).
+This could harm both creditor and debtor, especially an inexperienced debtor that may not have maintained good records reflecting trademark liens (or perhaps worse, entering into a trademark license or other deals where representations and warranties regarding liens are inaccurate).
 While the Courts seem to indicate that a UCC filing may be enough, and thus a search of the same (which must be done a state by state basis) could make this entire discussion merely academic, best practices suggest following both UCC state law and Lanham Act federal law protocol when it comes to trademarks.
 As a creditor, making sure you have priority over trademarks that may become your only means of securing any return of monies provided in the event of debtor’s bankruptcy warrants duplicity.
 This belts and suspenders approach to trademark liens can ultimately avoid further issues between creditor(s) and debtor.